nazeez-pro/hoover-tray/README.md

 The additional txt files are test files to be used as input for the above program.
 Details on each file below:

-* input - original input provided from the assignment
+* input.txt - original input provided from the assignment
-* input-no-dirt - no dirt patches are found in the room
+* input-no-dirt.txt - no dirt patches are found in the room
-* input-wall - the hoover directions lead the hoover into a wall
+* input-wall.txt - the hoover directions lead the hoover into a wall
-* input-wall-option - the hoover directions lead the hoover into a wall but a turn can get it out.
+* input-wall-option.txt - the hoover directions lead the hoover into a wall but a turn can get it out.
 Though assignment text states that hoover should skid in place.